Why the Alt-Right’s Most Famous Woman Disappeared

 Gavin McInnes took a swig of whiskey from a bottle on his talk show’s on-set bar before bringing Lauren Southern onstage.
 It was June 2018, in Washington, D.C.
 Southern was only in her early 20s, but she had already emerged as the alt-right’s most influential woman.
 Her fellow guests were all men: an Army veteran, a Washington think tanker, and a radio shock jock.
 There was no chair for her.
 The men rushed to reshuffle.
 “This is the patriarchy right here,” Southern bantered.
 “Men get seats at the table.”

-McInnes is a founder of VICE magazine and of the Proud Boys, an all-male, neofascist group that promotes violence against its political opponents.
+McInnes is a founder of Vice magazine and of the Proud Boys, an all-male, neofascist group that promotes violence against its political opponents.
 Last month, debate moderator Chris Wallace asked President Donald Trump to condemn the Proud Boys and white-supremacist organizations.
 “Proud Boys—stand back, and stand by,” Trump replied, only semi-ambiguously.

 From the November 2020 issue: Right-wing militias are bracing for civil war